Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Purchase the asset at the end of the lease term

-In summary, when considering end of term options for finance or lease agreements, it’s important to weigh the pros and cons of each choice.
+In summary, when considering end of term options for finance or agreements, it’s important to weigh the pros and cons of each choice.
 Whether you decide to pay off the remaining balance, refinance the loan, return the asset, or purchase it outright, make sure to carefully consider your financial situation and long-term goals.
 By making an informed decision, you can ensure that you are maximizing the value of your investment and setting yourself up for future success.

 Tax Implications